brownman/do_for_others_first_old/works/magnify_the_small/0.0.1/bin/1_tasker/README.md

 2nd step:
 ==
-- run simple tasks one after another in a loop
+- run simple gui-tasks one after another in a loop